 The Sogdians came to Sogdiana probably about 1500 BC.
 (That’s modern Tajikistan and Uzbekistan.)
 They were part of the wave of Yamnaya migration to the south-east.

 Central Asian history

 Many people left Georgia and Armenia about that time and moved to Iran and northern India.
-So the Sogdians, like their Persian and Indian neighbors, were Indo-Europeans.
+So the Sogdians were Indo-Europeans, like their Persian and Indian neighbors.
 Their language was closely related to Persian.
-Like other Indo-Europeans, they brought with them their horses and chariots.
-The Sogdians’ main city was Marakanda (now Samarkand).
+Like other Indo-Europeans, they brought their horses and chariots with them.
+Their main city was Marakanda (now Samarkand).

-Probably the reason the Sogdians had so much gold and silver was that they were traders, selling horses and cattle to China and Persia, and also selling Chinese silk to Persia and Persian silver and glass beads to China.
+Probably the reason they had so much gold and silver was that they were traders.
+They sold their horses and cattle to China and Persia.
+And they also sold Chinese silk to Persia.
+They sold Persian silver and glass beads to China.

 But they were not all traders.
 Many of the men were great soldiers.
 They helped to protect the Persians against the nomadic Scythians to their north.

 Sogdians and the Silk Road